- Home

 - Jie Xu, Ph.D.

 Dr. Xu has mentored over twenty doctoral students, offering guidance and support in their research and professional development.
-In the classroom, Dr. Xu teaches a wide range of undergraduate and graduate courses, including introduction to research methods, advanced research methods, statistical analysis, theories of crime, American correctional systems, and the American judicial systems.
+In the classroom, Dr. Xu teaches a wide range of undergraduate and graduate courses, including introduction to research methods, statistical analysis, advanced research methods, policy formation and analysis, theories of crime, American correctional systems, and the American judicial systems.

 Research Interests